TempleRAIL/pedsim_ros_with_gazebo/README.md

 https://doi.org/10.1109/IROS51168.2021.9636102
 ) in IROS 2021, which is modified from https://github.com/srl-freiburg/pedsim_ros.
 The aim of the simulator is to provide a close-to-real-world simulated environment for mobile robots navigating around pedestrians.
+Detailed usage can be found at our [DRL-VO control policy](https://github.com/TempleRAIL/drl_vo_nav.git).

 Here is a GIF showing how this simulator works:

 ![simulation_demo](pedsim_simulator/images/1.simulation_demo.gif "simulation_demo")